10 At-Home Bodyweight Exercises You Can Do Anywhere

 Use a box to sit down on until you develop enough balance and strength to complete the movement unassisted and to depth.

-Pistol Squat- Raise one leg at a time out in front of you, parallel to the ground.
-You can use a chair or wall for balance but ensure you do not place your weight on it.
+Pistol Squat- This single-leg squat takes a lot of balance and coordination.
+Raise one leg at a time out in front of you, parallel to the ground.
+You can use a chair or wall for balance but ensure you do not place your weight on it or create a progression plan using implements of various heights.

 Regular lunges or 360 lunges, (without the jump) are suitable for those with knee issues.

-This combines cardiovascular exercise and strengthening of entire leg, quadriceps, hamstrings and glutes.
+This combines cardiovascular exercise and strengthening of the entire leg, quadriceps, hamstrings, and glutes.
 To prevent injury, maintain form.
 Start very slowly and try to land softly.
 Proceed with extra caution if your knees are more prone to injury.

 Core Strengthening Bodyweight Exercises

-2. From here, lift your entire body off the ground, supporting yourself on your hands.
-Alternatively, you can use overhead rings or a bar to pull yourself off the ground.
+- From here, lift your entire body off the ground, supporting yourself on your hands.
+Alternatively, you can use overhead rings or a bar to pull yourself off the ground if you have this equipment at home.

 Place your legs on a block or a stack of books to relieve the weight placed on hands and torso.